Roboronnie/angular-tour-of-starcraft-players/README.md

 Serve the application: cd app-name, ng serve --open or just ng serve --o => cd angular-tour-of-stacraft-players, ng serve --open

+ng serve builds app, starts dev server, watches source files and rebuilds app as you make changes to files.

 --open / --o automatically opens your browser to http://localhost:4200/

+to create a new component using the Angular CLI : ng generate component <component-name>

+component folder created in src/app/<component-name>/ with following files:
+1.  <component-name>.component.css
+2.  <component-name>.component.html
+3.  <component-name>.component.spec.ts
+4.  <component-name>.component.ts

+component class is annotated with @Component
+    @Component is a decorator function that specifies the Angular metadata 3 metadata properties: selector, templateUrl, styleUrls

+ngOnInit is a lifestlye hook, called shortly after creating a component, put initialization logic here

+to create a new service using the Angular CLI : ng generate service <service-name>